JasonLocklin/Dissertation/General/Introduction.md

-‘disengage deficit’ was first posited as an explanation of the related phenomenon of extinction – the failure to report a contralesional stimulus when presented simultaneously with an ipsilesional stimulus (ref).
-Posner and colleagues (1984) examined this further using a covert orienting task in which participants must detect peripheral targets that can be validly or invalidly cued (i.e., cue and target presented at the same or opposite locations respectively; Psoner, 1980).
+‘disengage deficit’ was first posited as an explanation of the related phenomenon of extinction – the failure to report a contralesional stimulus when presented simultaneously with an ipsilesional stimulus [@tk]. @Posner1984 examined this further using a covert orienting task in which participants must detect peripheral targets that can be validly or invalidly cued [i.e., cue and target presented at the same or opposite locations respectively; @Posner1980].
 On this task, neglect patients are disproportionately slower to respond to left sided targets following a right sided cue – as if they have trouble disengaging from the cue when presented in right space [see
 @BartolomeoChokron2002  and @LosierKlein2001 for reviews].
-Similarly, in a visual search task, performance in contralateral space is driven by the number of ipsilesional distractors [@EglinKnight1989 ].
-This coincides with a general body of research that supports the notion that a crucial function of the inferior parietal cortex is to disengage attention from the current focus and reorient toward a new, salient location [for a review, see @CorbettaShulman2002 ].
+Similarly, in a visual search task, performance in contralateral space is driven by the number of ipsilesional distractors [@EglinKnight1989].
+This coincides with a general body of research that supports the notion that a crucial function of the inferior parietal cortex is to disengage attention from the current focus and reorient toward a new, salient location [for a review, see
+@CorbettaShulman2002 ].

-[Prisms do lot's of things] Given the debilitating nature of the disorder a broad range of rehabilitation protocols have been attempted (refs).
+[Prisms do lot's of things] Given the debilitating nature of the disorder a broad range of rehabilitation protocols have been attempted [tk].
 Perhaps because of the heterogeneity of the symptom profile in neglect, most rehabilitation strategies have met with varied success [@Danckert2006] .
-Both caloric stimulation, in which water, often ice-cold, is injected into the patient's ear canal, and neck muscle vibration, quickly orients the patient's torso, head, eyes, and attention to the stimulated side, reducing several of the behavioural deficits for a short time (\~20 minutes) [@AdairHeilman2003 ,@KarnathHartje1993,@KarnathDichgans1996,@Rubens1 985].
+Both caloric stimulation, in which water, often ice-cold, is injected into the patient's ear canal, and neck muscle vibration, quickly orients the patient's torso, head, eyes, and attention to the stimulated side, reducing several of the behavioural deficits for a short time [\~20 minutes; @AdairHeilman2003 ,@KarnathHartje1993,@KarnathDichgans1996,@Rubens1985].
 Unfortunately, these exercises are aversive and their short-term effects prevent them from being useful as treatments.
 A much more promising rehabilitation technique based on prismatic glasses has